-Suitable for basins with one tap hole and homes with good water pressure, basin mixer taps allow you to adjust the level of hot and cold to achieve the perfect water temperature from the spout.
-A mixer tap either has 2 handles on either side of a single spout or one lever handle.
+Suitable for basins with 1 tap hole and homes with good water pressure, basin mixer taps allow you to adjust the level of hot and cold to achieve the perfect water temperature from the spout.
+Basin mixer tap designs can vary, from 2 handles either side of a spout to a single lever handle.

 It is important to consider your water pressure before choosing a mixer tap, as depending on the tap itself, different minimum water pressures may be required for it to function properly.
-The details of the minimum and maximum water pressures required for each of our taps can be found on our product pages under the "full specification" tab in the product information.
+The details of the minimum and maximum water pressures required for each of our taps can be found on our product pages under the “Dimensions and Specifications” tab in the product information.

 For further information, please go to our basin mixer tap buying guide.